javalent/obsidian-leaflet/README.md

 `markerFolder: Direct/Path/To/Folder`

-This will search through _all_ of the notes in the specified folder, even in sub folders.
+This will by default only include notes directly in the specified folder.
+This prevents overloading the application.
+To include notes from subfolders, append one '/' (Slash) to the path for each sub-folder-level to include.

 #### Marker Tags